IBM-Cloud/onboarding-osb/README.md

       You may follow [this](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key) document to create the API keys.
 Once created, save the API key values to a safe location on your local machine.

-4. #### Create a ServiceID and API Key (for metering)
+4. #### Create an API Key for Metering

+    The Reference Broker provides a dashboard that allows you to send test metering data to BSS for your service.
+To be able to do so your metering Service ID and API key need to be setup.
+    If you are onboarding via [Partner Center](https://cloud.ibm.com/partner-center/sell), the Service ID and API key  by
+    - Navigating to _My products -> Dashboard_
+    - Click on the _Create Service ID_ button
+    - Create an API key for the Service ID using the _Create API key_ link on the same page.

+    Note down the API Key as this will be used as METERING_API_KEY during the deploy step

-    To be able to test metering on your SaaS service, a new ServiceID need to be created in the [Onboarding IBM Cloud account](#onboarding-ibm-cloud-account).
-The service ID can be created [here](https://cloud.ibm.com/iam/serviceids).
-Once created, click the 3 dot menu and unlock the serviceID.
-Next select the ServiceID row to go to the details page and create an API key for the Service ID.
+    If you are onboarding via RMC, the Service ID is created from the _Access (IAM)_ page.
+Once created, find your service it listed [here](https://cloud.ibm.com/iam/serviceids).
+Next, click the 3 dot menu and click _Unlock_ to unlock the serviceID for BSS.
+Next, got ot the API Keys tab and create an API key for it.
 Note down the API Key as this will be used as METERING_API_KEY during the deploy step

     - METERING_API_KEY